Certain Matters Involving Practical Examiners

 (2) Any sanctions imposed on a Practical Examiner as a consequence of the “Three Strikes” policy shall be reviewed and approved by the PIT.
 Findings of infractions and warnings involving the foregoing policy are not reviewed by the PIT unless and until any sanction is to be imposed.

 (1) In general, NCCCO will not accept or score any practical exam score sheets received more than 12 months past the original test date.

-(2) Notwithstanding the foregoing, in the event of unique and genuinely extenuating circumstances suggesting that NCCCO actually or constructively received the score sheet at issue less than 12 months after the original test date, and if validity and reliability requirements are satisfied, such a score sheet may be accepted upon approval by the PIT.
+(2) However, in the event of unique and genuinely extenuating circumstances, if validity and reliability requirements are satisfied, such a score sheet may be accepted upon approval by the PIT.